Gabriele Gast: Espionage

 There is also evidence that her political convictions had been shifting.
 In 1980 she applied to join the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED), the ruling party in the highly centralised East German one-party dictatorship.
 There is little indication that she had become a convinced Marxist, but she was committed to the belief, encouraged by her ultimate spy chief, Markus Wolf, that by acting as an information channel between the intelligence services of west and east Germany, she could see herself as a "scout for peace" ("Kundschafterin des Friedens ").
 He encouraged her to understand the extent to which her activities supported east-west detente.
-Applications for party membership from middle class professionals living in West Germany were not frequently submitted to the SED which goes some way to explaining why the party took six years to process her membership application.
+Applications for party membership from middle class professionals living in West Germany were not frequently submitted to the SED, which may explain why the party took six years to process her membership application.
 During the six year wait she enjoyed the status of a "candidate for party membership".

-By the later 1980s "Dr. Gabriele Leinfelder" had become extremely senior within her department at the BND.
+By the later 1980s, "Dr. Gabriele Leinfelder" had become extremely senior within her department at the BND.
 She had responsibility for reports sent to the Chancellor's office, the Foreign Ministry and the Defence Ministry.
 By 1986, as deputy head of the Soviet section, it was she who prepared the agency report on the possible participation of German firms in the construction of a major chemicals plant in Libya.
 Overall, Gast was able to pass copies of 49 detailed western intelligence reports to Wolf, covering topics that ranged from West Germany's internal economic challenges to analyses of Soviet politics and the impact of the Soviet space programme.
-Something else on which she Gast was able to share the analysis of the western intelligence services with her eastern employers was the summit meeting between Presidents Reagan and Gorbachev.
-In East Berlin her HVA handlers trusted her completely to identify which documents should be copied: there was no attempt or need to guide her selections.
+Gast was also able to share the western intelligence services' analysis of the summit meeting between Presidents Reagan and Gorbachev with her eastern employers.
+In East Berlin her HVA handlers trusted her completely to identify which documents should be copied: there was no attempt to guide her selections.